cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 5 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

-Cartwright's quarters were as I had expected—orderly, rigid, uncomfortably impersonal.
-A desk sat against the far wall, a neatly arranged stack of reports beside a locked dispatch box.
-His uniform was folded with exacting care.
-The evening bugle call drifted through the open window, a sharp note against the heavy silence inside the room.
+The room was unnervingly tidy.
+Reports were stacked precisely on the desk, a locked dispatch box beside them.
+Cartwright's uniform lay folded with military precision.
+The sharp call of the evening bugle pierced the silence.

 Holmes's gaze flickered over the space before settling on Cartwright.
 He did not sit, but rather stood in the centre of the room, arms clasped behind his back.